myaut/dtrace-stap-book/book/kernel/ex3.md

 # chroot /tmp/chroot/ /bin/lab3
 ```

-What data output has been changed?
+__Q__: What data output has been changed?
 Try to explain these changes.

 #### Part 2